Equivariant Fixed Point Theory: Introduction

 \section{Introduction}

-The Lefschetz fixed point theorem gives an easily calculable sufficient condition for a continuous endomorphism of a closed smooth manifold to have a fixed point.
-This theorem has many generalizations.
-One of these generalization is the equivariant Lefschetz fixed point theorem.
+There are two natural ways to approach generalizations of the Lefschetz fixed point theorem and its converse.
+One follows the classical description of the Nielsen number \cite{FadellWong, Wong, Wong2}.
+The alternative approach \cite{KW2} starts from the more homotopical description of \cite{DP, KW, LMS}.
+In this paper we will compare the equivariant invariants arising from these different starting points using formal tools that makes their connections transparent.

-\begin{thmA}[Equivariant Lefschetz fixed point theorem] Let $G$ be a finite group, $X$ be a closed smooth $G$-manifold, and be an equivariant endomorphism.
-If $f$ is equivariantly homotopic to a map with no fixed points then the equivariant Lefschetz number of $f$ is zero. \end{thmA}
+The homotopical starting point for equivariant fixed point theory is a pair of equivariant stable homotopy classes.
+If $G$ is a finite group, $X$ is a compact $G$-ENR or closed smooth $G$-manifold and $\{\, ,\, \}_G$ denotes equivariant stable homotopy classes of maps, we associate an {\bf equivariant Lefschetz number} $L_G(f)\in \{S^0,S^0\}_{G}$ to every equivariant map $f\colon X\rightarrow X$.
+The equivariant Lefschetz number of the identity map is the {\bf equivariant Euler characteristic} $\chi_G(X)$.

-The equivariant Lefschetz number is a generalization of the classical Lefschetz number.
-It is defined in terms of the classical Lefschetz numbers of the subspaces of $X$ fixed by subgroups of $G$.
-In this form, this theorem was proved by L\"{u}ck and Rosenberg in \cite{LR}.

-The classical and equivariant Lefschetz fixed point theorems do not give necessary conditions for an endomorphism to have a fixed point.
-There is a refinement of the Lefschetz number that gives a necessary and sufficient condition if certain dimension conditions are satisfied.
-The refinement of the Lefschetz number is called the Reidemeister trace.
+If is the $f$-twisted loops in $X$ we also have an {\bf equivariant Reidemeister trace} $R_G(f)\in \{S^0,(\Lambda^fX)_+\}_{G}$.
+For all of these invariants the same notation without a subscript indicates the corresponding nonequivariant object. \begin{thmnonumber}\cite{DP, KW2} If $f$ has no fixed points $L_G(f)$ and $R_G(f)$ are trivial.